pulumi/pulumi-hugo/themes/default/content/product/pulumi-deployments.md

 title: Pulumi Deployments
 layout: pulumi-deployments

-meta_desc: Pulumi Deployments is an infrastructure lifecycle management service that automates infrastructure operations.
+meta_desc: Pulumi Deployments is an infrastructure lifecycle management service for automating the deployment and management of cloud infrastructure

 overview:
-    title: The fastest way to go from code to cloud
+    title: Infrastructure lifecycle management
     description: |
-        Pulumi Deployments is a fast and flexible way to deploy infrastructure on any cloud and at any scale, using GitHub pull requests, API calls, and console.
-No CLI setup needed since [Pulumi Cloud](/product/pulumi-cloud/) manages deployments.
+        Pulumi Deployments is an infrastructure lifecycle management service.
+It provides automation of deployment and operational workflows for cloud infrastructure.
+With Pulumi Deployments, you can orchestrate with ease the at-scale complexities of production infrastructure.

 quotes:
     items: